wayneashleyberry/awesome-podcasts/readme.md

 - [The Distance](https://thedistance.com/) - The Distance is a podcast by Basecamp about longevity in business, featuring the stories of businesses that have endured for at least 25 years and the people who got them there.
 - [The Rocketship Podcast](http://rocketship.fm/) - The podcast that inspires tens of thousands of entrepreneurs each week.
 - [The Tim Ferriss Show](http://fourhourworkweek.com/podcast/) - Time Ferriss is a self-experimenter and bestselling author, best know for the 4-Hour Workweek, which has been translated into 40+ languages.

+#### Data Science

+- [Data Skeptic](https://dataskeptic.com/) - Data Skeptic is your source for a perseptive of scientific skepticism on topics in statistics, machine learning, big data, artificial intelligence, and data science.
+- [Learning Machines 101](http://www.learningmachines101.com/) - A gentle introduction to Artificial Intelligence and Machine Learning
+- [Talking Machines](http://www.thetalkingmachines.com/) - Human conversation about machine learning.
+- [The AI Podcast](https://blogs.nvidia.com/ai-podcast/) - Artificial Intelligence has been described as “Thor’s Hammer“ and “the new electricity.”
+But it’s also a bit of a mystery – even to those who know it best.
+- [The O'Reilly Bots Podcast](https://www.oreilly.com/topics/oreilly-bots-podcast) - The O'Reilly Bots Podcast covers advances in conversational user interfaces, artificial intelligence, and messaging that are revolutionizing the way we interact with software.
+- [The O'Reilly Data Show Podcast](https://www.oreilly.com/topics/oreilly-data-show-podcast) - The O'Reilly Data Show Podcast explores the opportunities and techniques driving big data and data science.
+- [This Week in Machine Learning & AI](https://twimlai.com/) - Your guide to all that’s interesting and important in the world of machine learning and AI.

 #### Design